Clean, Clean: Music video

 An official music video was produced for the Buggles version of the song, though it is unclear if it was initially released, as no documentation of it exists online prior to its upload to the Buggles Vevo page on October 19, 2020.
 The video is relatively simplistic when compared to other videos by the band, cutting between shots of various military vehicles driving around a field, with Trevor and Geoff lip syncing the song in the back of a Jeep, and various shots of Geoff playing the 1977 Taito arcade game Missile-X, with Trevor occasionally sat beside him continuing to lip sync.

-Performances
+Live performances

-On 31 March 1980, they mimed the song on Cheggers Plays Pop.
-On 10 April 1980, the Buggles appeared on the UK music show Top of the Pops where they mimed the song.
+On the 31st of March, 1980, the Buggles mimed the song on Cheggers Plays Pop.
+On the 10th of April, 1980, the Buggles appeared on the UK music show Top of the Pops, where they also mimed the song.

-The band performed the song live on BBC Radio 1 on 4 October 1980.
+The band performed the song live on BBC Radio 1 on the 4th of October, 1980.

-On 28 September 2010, the Buggles reunited to play their first full-length live concert.
+On the 28th of September, 2010, the Buggles reunited to play their first full-length live concert.
 The event was billed as "The Lost Gig" and took place at Ladbroke Grove's Supperclub, Notting Hill, London, and was a fund raiser with all earnings going to the Royal Hospital for Neuro-disability.
 Except "Video Killed the Radio Star" and "The Plastic Age" which the band had previously played together, "The Lost Gig" saw the first live performances of all songs from The Age of Plastic, and included Bruce Woolley performing vocals with Horn on "Clean, Clean".